ShizuR/All-In/README.md

 <h3>Aspects</h3>

-1. Interactive demonstration of the art application using the i-frame.
+1. Interactive demonstration of the art application using i-frame.
 The window can be expanded and shrunk without unwanted bugs on your drawings.
 The current features are: erasing lines, drawing strokes, undo/redoing strokes, reference button to upload multiple images as mini windows (each being able to zoom in, out, and drag around), and clearing the canvas.

 >> image